drewvlaz/virtual-assistant/README.md

 ## Overview
 This is a virtual assistant aimed for students powered by Naive Bayes.
+Actions available include responding to greetings and praise, telling jokes, retrieving the weather, checking grades, playing music, and looking things up.

-Actions currently in development are checking grades, exchanging greetings, telling jokes, searching the internet, and checking the weather.
+are checking grades, exchanging greetings, telling jokes, searching the internet, and checking the weather.

 ## Demo